byte-glass/curtain/readme.md

 # curtain -- erlang style processes

+## latest

+ - print debugging of Curtain.jl

+## next steps

+ - a finite state machine
+ - send a message with a new function to execute?

+ - Mailbox{Any} -- how to write Mailbox{T} and pass in channel and queue capacity??

 ## contents

 The module `Curtain` defines mailboxes and their behaviour.
 The definition of the function `spawn` explains much of what is going on here.